Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage-automation.md

 ### ITA06

-When a new issue of any type is created add the "Needs: Triage 🔍" label.
+When a new issue of any type is created add the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" label.

 ### ITA07

-When a new PR of any type is created add the "Needs: Triage 🔍" label.
+When a new PR of any type is created add the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" label.

 ### ITA08BCP

-If AVM or "Azure Verified Modules" is mentioned in an uncategorized issue (i.e., one not using any template), apply the label of "Type: AVM 🅰️ ✌️ ⓜ️" on the issue.
+If AVM or "Azure Verified Modules" is mentioned in an uncategorized issue (i.e., one not using any template), apply the label of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>" on the issue.

 ### ITA09

-When #RR is used in an issue, add the label of "Needs: Author Feedback 👂".
+When #RR is used in an issue, add the label of "<mark style="background-color:#CB6BA2;color:white;">Needs: Author Feedback 👂</mark>".

 ### ITA10

-When #wontfix is used in an issue, mark it by using the label of "Status: Won't Fix 💔" and close it as not planned.
+When #wontfix is used in an issue, mark it by using the label of "<mark style="background-color:#FFFFFF;">Status: Won't Fix 💔</mark>" and close it as not planned.

 ### ITA11

-When a reply from anyone to an issue occurs, remove the "Needs: Author Feedback 👂" label and label with "Needs: Attention 👋".
+When a reply from anyone to an issue occurs, remove the "<mark style="background-color:#CB6BA2;color:white;">Needs: Author Feedback 👂</mark>" label and label with "<mark style="background-color:#E99695;color:white;">Needs: Attention 👋</mark>".

 ### ITA12